 MDxHealth SA is listed on the regulated market of Euronext in Brussels.
-The Company has one wholly-owned subsidiary, MDxHealth Inc., incorporated under the laws of the State of Delaware, US, with its principal office at 15279 Alton Parkway, Suite 100, Irvine CA 92618.
-This subsidiary operates a CLIA and ISO 9001:2008 certified, and CAP-accredited laboratory (13,444 sqft).
+The Company has two whollyowned subsidiaries: MDxHealth B.V. with its principal address at Geert Grooteplein Zuid 34, 6524 GA Nijmegen, the Netherlands; and MDxHealth Inc., incorporated under the laws of the State of Delaware, US, with its principal office at 15279 Alton Parkway, Suite 100, Irvine CA 92618.
+Our US subsidiary operates a CLIA and ISO 9001:2008 certified, and CAP-accredited laboratory (13,444 sqft).
+Our Dutch subsidiary operates as a holding company, with two wholly-owned subsidiaries, including MDxHealth Servicelab B.V., which operates our commercial molecular diagnostics services lab, and MDxHealth Research B.V., which operates our molecular diagnostics research lab, each utilizing laboratory facilities resident in our 1,735 sqft (161m2) facility located on the Radboud University Medical Center campus in Nijmegen, the Netherlands.